28.11.2025

 Active ageing is finally on the EU agenda.
 A new strategy on Intergenerational Fairness will be published next year.
 It should include both the need for more intergenerational dialogue, children and youth rights and active ageing and anti-ageism measures.

-This year (2025), members of the European Parliament launched the Intergenerational Forum with Commissioner Glenn Micallef and Commissioner Dubravka Suica, responsible for demography.
-MEP Mendia and MEP Michał Szczerba launched this forum in October, in line with the International Day of Older Persons, and it builds on the Interest Group “Europe for All Ages”.
+This year, members of the European Parliament also launched the Intergenerational Forum with Commissioner Glenn Micallef and Commissioner Dubravka Suica, responsible for demography.
+In October, in commemoration of the International Day of Older Persons, MEP Idoia Mendia and MEP Michał Szczerba launched this forum which builds on the Interest Group “Europe for All Ages”.
 The forum will contribute to the new EU strategy mentioned above.

 Citizens’ recommendations for the intergenerational strategy include education and learning